guide

 Questions Readers Usually Ask

-How hard should acupressure feel?
+How hard should self-applied acupressure be?

 Can I press longer if nothing happens?